SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Use of Estimates

 Preparing financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

 Basic and Diluted Earnings/Loss per Common Share

 Basic and diluted earnings or loss per share (“EPS”) amounts in the consolidated financial statements are computed in accordance with ASC 260 – 10 “Earnings per Share”, which establishes the requirements for presenting EPS.
 Basic EPS is based on the weighted average number of shares of common stock outstanding.
 Diluted EPS is based on the weighted average number of shares of common stock outstanding and dilutive common stock equivalents.
 Basic EPS is computed by dividing net income or loss available to common stockholders (numerator) by the weighted average number of shares of common stock outstanding (denominator) during the period.
-For the three months ended June 30, 2021, the Company had 10,000,000 warrants outstanding which were not included in the calculation of diluted EPS as their effect would be anti-dilutive.
-For ,the three months ended June 30,2020, the Company had approximately $278,000 in convertible debentures whose approximately 1,560,000 underlying shares are convertible at the holders’ option at conversion prices ranging from $0.124 to $0.25 for fixed conversion rates which were not included in the calculation of diluted EPS as their effect would be anti-dilutive.
+For the six months ended September 30, 2021, the Company had with Redeemable Convertible Preferred stock with approximately 9,842,000 underlying common shares, and 10,000,000 warrants outstanding which were not included in the calculation of diluted EPS as their effect would be anti-dilutive.
+For the six months ended September 30, 2020, the Company had approximately $168,000 in convertible debentures whose approximately 1,560,000 underlying shares are convertible at the holders’ option at conversion prices ranging from $0.124 to $0.25 for fixed conversion rates which were not included in the calculation of diluted EPS as their effect would be anti-dilutive.

 Fair Value Measurements